simonArchipoff/ATSAHSNA/README.md

 # ATSAHSNA

 This project aims to be a free/libre software to perform accoustical measures, some kind of REW without the "ew", It's licenced under GPLv3.
+For now it's under heavy development, you can play with it but please dont build something with it.

 What's already implemented:
 - two backend (faust and jackd)
-- impulse response and harmonic spectrum and THD+N computation
+- impulse response, harmonic spectrum and THD+N computation (in temporal domain as well)
 - a very poor UI, sorry

 Soon :
 - something to deal with the latency more easily
-- visualization in temporal domain (see point above)
 - wavelet waterfall measures
 - export measurements in a bunch of standards files
 - better UI
+- less franglish and proper translations
 - dealing with several input/output (to measure two channels at once for instance)
 - simpler code (I am tâtonning)